apache/drill/_docs/tutorials/030-analyzing-the-yelp-academic-dataset.md

     Phoenix, AZ 85018 | {"Tuesday":{"close":"17:00","open":"08:00"},"Friday":{"close":"17:00","open":"08:00"},"Monday":{"close":"17:00","open":"08:00"},"Wednesday":{"close":"17:00","open":"08:00"},"Thursday":{"close":"17:00","open":"08:00"},"Sunday":{},"Saturday":{}} | true              | ["Doctors","Health & Medical"] | Phoenix  | 7                   | Eric Goldberg, MD | -111.983758 | AZ       | 3.5                | 33.499313  | {"By Appointment Only":true,"Good For":{},"Ambience":{},"Parking":{},"Music":{},"Hair Types Specialized In":{},"Payment Types":{},"Dietary Restrictions":{}} | business   | []                  |
     +-------------+--------------+------------+------------+------------+------------+--------------+------------+------------+------------+------------+------------+------------+------------+---------------+

-**Note: **You can directly query self-describing files such as JSON, Parquet, and text.
-There is no need to create metadata definitions in the Hive metastore.
+{% include startnote.html %}You can directly query self-describing files such as JSON, Parquet, and text.
+There is no need to create metadata definitions in the Hive metastore.{% include endnote.html %}

-### **2\.
-Explore the business data set further**
+### 2\.
+Explore the business data set further

 #### Total reviews in the data set